7RU7H/Archive/Brain-Hacking/Actions/Learning-To-Hack.md

 Types:
 1. Stop and Start; Push till stuck - 2 hours max **and then** - walk it out then try again for another 30 minutes, then stop and peak.
 And only peak.
-	1. Beyond root should be box related and one or two tasks that take a maxium of 1 hour each
+	1. Beyond root should be box related and one or two tasks that take a maximum of 1 hour each
-	2. After completion you must review atleast three writeups both video and written of the diagic learning
+	2. After completion you must review at least three writeups both video and written of the diagic learning
-2. Like a full project - llike (must be) extensive walkthrough or bootcamp in you favourite location:
+2. Like a full project - like (must be) extensive walkthrough or bootcamp in you favourite location:
 	- Multiple Writeups both video and written
 	- One section must be challenge to try without support in an area of weakness - 1 hour maximum
 	- It must document what you have learnt about your weaknesses and mistakes